Increased probate fees: what does this mean for you and your loved ones?

 How we can help

-Advice should be taken from a solicitor at the time of someone’s death as to whether a Grant of Representation will be required, and it will much depend on the size, and nature of the individual assets.
+You should seek legal advice at the time of someone’s death, as to whether a Grant of Representation will be required.
+It will much depend on the size and nature of the individual assets.